bytecodealliance/wasmtime/docs/langref.rst

 clobber the flags, and flags values are not allowed to be live across such instructions either.
 The verifier enforces these rules.

-.. autoctontype:: iflags
+.. autocliftype:: iflags
-.. autoctontype:: fflags
+.. autocliftype:: fflags

 SIMD vector types
 -----------------